kevinsullivan/dmtl4/src/DMT1/Lectures/L07_predicateLogic/04_quantifiers.lean.md

 ```

 Now to use a proof of an implication, apply it, as a function to any value (b : α) to
-get a proof of P b.
+get a proof of Pr b.

 ```lean
 axiom b : α